homiedopie/beberlei.de/2013/03/04/doctrine_repositories.rst

 One reasons outlined by Anne for this design is testability: Because the Repository returns the QueryBuilder you have access to the generated SQL.
 However testing Doctrine Repositories should never be verifying the generated SQL.
-I see alot of people doing this and it is very fragile and dangerous.
+I see a lot of people doing this and it is very fragile and dangerous.
 Doctrine is a third party library and as such a rather complex one.
 Possible changes that break the test are: